DataDog/integrations-core/nfsstat/README.md

 ### Configuration

-Edit the `nfsstat.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][3], to point to your nfsiostat binary script, or use the one included with the binary installer.
+Edit the `nfsstat.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][3].
+Point to your nfsiostat binary script, or use the one included with the binary installer.
 See the [sample nfsstat.d/conf.yaml][4] for all available configuration options.

 ### Log collection